Karoo13/EditorReader/README.md

 # EditorReader
 reads data from the osu! editor for use in mapping tools.

-> available methods:
+# how to use
 ```
+namespace Editor_Reader

 SetProcess("osu!", 0) matches the 0th process named "osu!...".
-SetEditor() detects the active editor within the selected process. will throw an error if not editing standard.

-SetHOM() finds the hit object manager for the current editor.
-ReadHOM() reads objectRadius, stackOffset, current beatmap, and objects list for the current HOM.
+FetchHOM() for the current process, will find the editor and get and read the editor's hit object manager.
-ReadBeatmap() reads difficulty settings and filename for the current beatmap.
+  EditorTime() for the current editor, gets the timeline position.

-SetControlPoints() finds all control points for the current beatmap.
+  FetchObjects() for the current HOM, will get all hit objects.
-ReadControlPoints() reads all found control points.
-ReReadControlPoints() finds then reads, as above.

-SetObjects() finds all objects for the current HOM.
+  FetchBeatmap() for the current HOM, will get the beatmap properties.
-ReadObjects() reads all found objects.
-ReReadObjects() finds then reads, as above.

-ReadAll() SetHom, ReadHOM, ReadBeatmap, SetControlPoints, ReadControlPoints, SetObjects, ReadObjects.

-EditorTime() gets the timeline position for the current editor.
+    FetchControlPoints() for the current beatmap, will get all control (timing) points.

+FetchAll() will do the above fetch operations. since some fetch operations depend on others being up to date, it is safer but slower to fetch all.

+if it is unclear how to use the reader, there is an example script included for your reference.
 ```
-> public classes:
+# public classes:
 ```
 EditorReader
   objectRadius